Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Results

-In this paper, our focus lies on the stage where the inner density starts to increase again.
+In this paper, our focus is concentrated on the stage where the inner density starts to increase again.
 In general, the heat flow follows the gradient of the velocity dispersion.
 After the core expansion phase, the positive velocity dispersion gradient in the inner region becomes vanishing.
-Later, the gradient turns negative at all radii and causes heat to flow outwards only.
+Subsequently, the gradient turns negative at all radii and causes heat to flow outwards only.
 In consequence, the inner region contracts and the central density increases.
 Given the negative heat capacity of self-gravitating systems \citep[e.g.][]{Binney_2008}, the energy loss leads to a temperature increase in the system, precisely speaking the central velocity dispersion increases.

-While for CDM the total energy is conserved at the per mille level, the deviation for the SIDM run is much larger at stages where the central density has grown by about three orders of magnitude compared to maximum core expansion.
-Note, in our SIDM simulation the energy is much better conserved than found by \cite{Zhong_2023}.
-The reason for this could simply be that our fiducial setup employs a parameter choice allowing for a higher accuracy and not due to differences in the numerical schemes.
-The same could be the case for the recent work by \cite{Mace_2024} and \cite{Palubski_2024}.
+For CDM the total energy is conserved at the per mille level, however, the deviation for the SIDM run is much larger at stages where the central density has grown by about three orders of magnitude, compared to the maximum core expansion.
+We note that in our SIDM simulation, the energy is much better conserved than in the results reported by \cite{Zhong_2023}.
+The reason for this could simply be that our fiducial set-up employs a parameter choice that allows for a higher level of accuracy -- and not due to differences in the numerical schemes.
+This could also be the case in the recent works published by \cite{Mace_2024} and \cite{Palubski_2024}.

 Before we investigate the relevant parameters, we explain why we expect the accuracy to decrease in the late stage of the collapse phase.
 At this point in the evolution of the halo, the central density has become higher than its initial value.
 This implies a deeper gravitational potential.
 Moreover, the central velocity dispersion has increased as well.